 Otherwise you can purchase a ticket right at the dock from the ticket booth and that you arrive 15 - 20 minutes before departure to do so.

 During our busy period, 26 December through to 31 January and Easter Weekend, it is recommend booking online or arriving 30-40 minutes prior departure to avoid disappointment.

-Car drivers and passengers should need to advise the ticketing personel of any special needs so that they can ensure the placement of your car is on the lift deck.
+Car drivers and passengers need to advise the ticketing personnel of any special needs, so that they can ensure the placement of your car is on the lift deck.

 There is a lift that can accommodate prams and wheelchairs.